 - Students will be given an assessment schedule showing the submission dates for all formative and summative assessments.
 In addition, assignment briefs will contain the dates for submitting work.
 Prior to the date for final submission of an assessment, it is acceptable for students to receive normal levels of formative feedback in order to assist them in improving performance.
 However, after the final date for summative assessment of a unit has passed, formative assessment must stop and no alteration or improvements to coursework can be made. - Programme teams will ensure that there is a reliable process for recording the submission of an assignment for assessment.
 This may take the form of a physical 'receipt' if students are required to submit hard copies, or preferably students will be required to submit their assignments on-line, which in turn creates an electronic receipt. - Assessment feedback and provisional grades will be published to the student normally within a maximum of 15 working days from the submission date.
-Feedback to students will not be delayed due to the late or non-submission of coursework by a minority of students.

-- Coursework submitted after the published summative assessment deadline, without mitigating circumstances being approved, will not be assessed.
-An opportunity to repeat the unit will be provided (including payment of relevant fees), but the unit will be capped at a Pass grade.
-A unit can only be repeated once.
-A repeated unit must be clearly recorded on the relevant assessment documentation. - Only one resubmission is allowed if a student does not achieve a Pass on first submission (same assignment).
+Feedback to students will not be delayed due to the late or non-submission of coursework by a minority of students. - Coursework submitted after the published summative assessment deadline, without mitigating circumstances being approved, will be assessed if submitted within 15 working days of the published deadline, but will be capped to a Pass.
+Work that is submitted beyond 15 working days will not be assessed and will be graded R (Resubmission).
+An opportunity to resubmit coursework for a unit will be provided, but the unit will be capped at a Pass grade.
+All resubmissions must be clearly recorded on the relevant assessment documentation and noted at the assessment board. - Only one resubmission is allowed per Unit, if a student does not achieve a Pass on first submission (same assignment).
 The reassessment opportunity will be capped at Pass for that unit.
-A student will not be entitled to be reassessed in any component for which a Pass or higher has already been awarded. - Students are required to resubmit work within 15 working days of being notified that a resubmission is required.
-The resubmission must be clearly recorded on the relevant assessment documentation.

-e) Requests for Extension and Deferral
+A student will not be entitled to be reassessed in any component for which a Pass or higher has already been awarded. - Students are normally required to resubmit work within 15 working days of being notified that a resubmission is required.
+The resubmission must be clearly recorded on the relevant assessment documentation - If a student has still failed to achieve the Pass criteria in one or more units following the resubmission, the board will have due regard for the degree of non-completion in deciding whether: the student be permitted to progress carrying no more than two outstanding units (HND) or one unit (HNC); or the student is not permitted to progress but is offered the opportunity to repeat the outstanding units only, for which a fee will be payable.
+The overall grade for repeated units will be capped at a Pass e) Requests for Extension and Deferral